ace1mbj-droid/ace1-sporty-static/SUPABASE_SECURITY_ENHANCEMENTS.md

 ## 2. Fix Function Search Path

-Some custom functions in your database need to have an immutable search_path for security.
+Some custom functions in your database need to have an immutable search_path for security, or should be removed if unused.

+### Current Status:
+- ✅ `cleanup_expired_sessions` - Fixed
+- ⚠️ `function_name` - Appears to be a placeholder/test function

 ### How to Fix:

 1. Go to **Supabase Dashboard** → **SQL Editor**
 2. Copy-paste contents of `sql/fix_function_search_path.sql`
 3. Run the SQL

+This will remove the unused `function_name` function.
+If it's actually being used, the script includes an alternative to fix the search_path instead.

 This prevents SQL injection attacks through search_path manipulation.